edunfelt/dsv-thesis/report/content/subsections/overview.md

 endeavors both to generate keys as well as to verify the existence of entanglement.
 These are the main building blocks of the thesis and are necessary to both understand the historical as well as the theoretical background on which protocols in QKD are built.
+Finally, Section @ssec:qkd covers the primary protocols and techniques that exist in the field of QKD, which will be further examined and simulated in Chapter @sec:mainres.